dart-lang/test/doc/json_reporter.md

   /// available for this suite.
   String observatory;

-  /// The ID for the isolate in which this suite is running, or `null` if the VM
-  /// service isn't in use for this suite.
-  String isolateID;

   /// The HTTP URL for the remote debugger for this suite's host page, or `null`
   /// if no remote debugger is available for this suite.
   String remoteDebugger;